More professionals are choosing interim management – and don’t want to go back

 Concerns remain – but not for everyone

 Although interim management is gaining in popularity, the interim managers surveyed by Robert Walters reported having had doubts before making the transition to self-employment.
-"49% of respondents said their main concern was around securing a steady pipeline of assignments and the potential for extended gaps between projects," De Koning explains.
+"54% of respondents said their main concern was around securing a steady pipeline of assignments and the potential for long periods between projects," De Koning explains.
 "This is by far the greatest barrier."

 Other concerns raised by respondents included: